lsst-sims/sims_featureScheduler_runs/alt_sched/README.md

 ## very_alt2

 Trying to do the altSched and get the z-band spread out more.
-Varying the limits on when u-band gets loaded, and decreasing the weight on staying in the same filter.
+Varying the limits on when u-band gets loaded, and decreasing the weight on staying in the same filter (so we can get out of z-band after it starts).

 ## very_alt3

-Like very_alt2, but with the weight on the 5-sigma depth basis function turned up (should shorten season lenth and increase cadence)
+Like very_alt2, but with the weight on the 5-sigma depth basis function turned up (should shorten season length and increase cadence).
+Again varying the moon illumination for when the u and z filters get swapped out of the filter changer.